Using the COUNTIF Function to find if a Date Is within 7 Days – 2 Methods

 criteria_range2: The second cell range to count.

-1. Count If Date is within 7 Days with Excel COUNTIF Function
+Method 1 – Counting If the Date is within 7 Days using the Excel COUNTIF Function

 Count If Date is within 7 Days with Excel COUNTIF Function